The Crow tribe’s original name is “Apsáalooke,” meaning, “Children of the large beaked bird.”

 The pommel (front) and cantle (back) are made of cottonwood, soaked and split into reversed Y-shapes.
 The tops were carved into flat horizontal discs from which hang the beaded and wool cloth-covered tanned hide flaps.
 The upright frame is attached with hide strips to wood slat side pieces, and the whole body is covered with rawhide applied when wet, then tightly stretched so when dry it forms a tight casing.
 This is then covered with tanned hide.
 A prong of deer antler is inserted in front of the pommel, and an iron ring is added to the commercial tanned hide girth.
 The flaps are decorated in glass seed beads in bold, simple geometric designs in a dark blue background with white outlining and filled with a variety of pastel shades, as well as two four-point stars in shades of blue.

-Crow women still dress up their horses today in such finery to ride in the annual Crow Fair at Lodge Grass, Mont., (as in the images below).
+Crow women still dress up their horses today in such finery to ride in the annual Crow Fair at Crow Agency, Mont., (as in the images below).
 The horses are bedecked with lance cases, Navajo or Pendleton blankets, beaded cradles and painted parfleches hang from the saddle with, sometimes, an elk tooth dress over the horse’s flanks.

 Crow Nation’s pride in horses stems from their longstanding reputation for owning the finest and largest herds on the Plains.
 In the height of the horse raiding days during the first half of the 19th century, it was not unusual for a Crow warrior to acquire a herd of 200 animals.